MorrissyLab/mosaicMPI/README.md

 ### 1. Identify datasets for integration

+Specify an output directory for your integration.

 A [TOML](https://toml.io/en/) configuration file is the most flexible way to configure cNMF-SNS.
 An example is found in `scripts/example_config.toml`.
+The minimal data to include in a TOML file is the paths to each of the datasets.

 ```
 cnmfsns integrate -c config.toml -o output_directory